 Spinach is one of the best sources of the essential mineral magnesium, a nutrient seven out of 10 Americans aren't getting enough of2.
 (It's also present in almonds, soy milk, yogurt, banana, cow's milk, 3and avocado.)
 Studies suggest that magnesium can help manage mild to moderate levels of anxiousness4, though more research is needed.*

 Turmeric's claim to fame lies in its curcumin, a bioactive polyphenol with powerful antioxidant and anti-inflammatory properties that may be responsible for lowering anxiety scores in a recent clinical trial of generally healthy people.
 The findings suggest turmeric can give you a lift during occasional periods of anxiousness5.
 Just remember, curcumin isn't well absorbed on its own, but by combining it with piperine, a bioactive in black pepper, its bioavailability increases by up to 2,000%6.

 While a smoothie alone can't guarantee a calm day, it can be a great addition to your existing stress management routine.

 If you're looking to enhance your breakfast even more, consider pairing it with calming chamomile tea or energizing but still soothing green tea.
-Your morning ritual is also a good time to remember to take a multi with stress-supportive ingredients like hemp oil and vitamin D.* The CBD in hemp oil was found to increase activity in the brain region that mediates stress in a neuroimaging study, while vitamin D has been shown to help support mood and promote healthy immune function.*
+Your morning ritual is also a good time to remember to take a multi with stress-supportive ingredients like hemp oil and vitamin D.* The CBD in hemp oil was found to increase activity in the brain region that mediates stress7 in a neuroimaging study, while vitamin D has been shown to help support mood8 and promote healthy immune function9.*

 Last but not least, how you enjoy your breakfast is just as important as the breakfast itself: Consider turning on some tunes and making a mindful moment out of the meal to set the tone for the rest of your day.